-Look to the stars for your next camping destination!
-Observation Campground is located in the Cleveland National Forest and boasts access to the Palomar Observatory as its main draw.
-This is the California Institute of Technology's observatory of choice, meaning that amazing research is taking place while you camp!
+Look to the stars for your next dog-friendly camping destination.
+Observatory Campground is located in the Cleveland National Forest, less than 2 hours out of San Diego, and boasts access to the Palomar Observatory as its main draw.
+It's also a lovely spot for camping with your dog, stargazing, and relaxing in the great outdoors.

-To get to the Palomar Observatory, campers must head to Observatory Trail (whose entrance is right near the amphitheater).
-Monthly "Star Parties" are a huge draw, attracting hundreds of star fans -- both experienced and beginner -- to view the heavens from Palomar Mountain.
+To get to the Palomar Observatory, campers can take a hike along the 2.2-mile Observatory Trail (the entrance is right near the amphitheater).
+Regular "Star Parties" are a huge draw, attracting hundreds of stargazers — both the experienced and beginner variety — to view the heavens from Palomar Mountain.

-During the day, there is still lots of fun to be had, as campers can hike around in Palomar Mountain State Park or pack a picnic to enjoy al fresco.
-Birders also enjoy this area for the unique feathered friends that seek this mountain for habitation.
+During the day, there's still lots of fun to be had, as campers can hike around in Palomar Mountain State Park or pack a picnic to enjoy al fresco.
 You'll find a general store just down the road so you can fill up on supplies for your stay.